Skip to main content

 Capturing Notes Quickly

 • Desktop: Notion Web Clipper browser extension for saving web pages.
 Global keyboard shortcut (Ctrl+Shift+N) to open Notion quickly.
+If you spend most of your day in VS Code, several top VS Code extensions integrate with Notion for quick note capture without leaving your editor.

 • Mobile: Notion's share sheet integration — share any link or text from any app directly into a Quick Capture database.